Making Reading Fun for Reluctant Readers

 - Let them quit books - Yes, really.
 Forcing a book a child hates teaches them to hate reading.
 A child who quits three books and finds the fourth has learned that reading is about exploration.

 - No required reading at "free time" - Reading assigned for fun should actually be optional.
-Otherwise, it's not fun.
+Otherwise, it is not fun.

 - Let them read what interests them - Pokemon guides, joke books, sports stats, fan fiction.
-The reading skill transfers even if the content isn't what you'd choose.
+The reading skill transfers even if the content is not what you would choose.

 3. Low Stakes - Separate Reading from Evaluation